ErillLab/cgb3/README.rst

 cgb: Comparative genomics of transcriptional regulation in Bacteria
 ===================================================================

-``cgb3`` is a Python library for comparative genomics of transcriptional regulation in Bacteria.
+``cgb`` is a Python library for comparative genomics of transcriptional regulation in Bacteria.
 This repository contains the core library and the graphical interface code for the comparative genomics platform.
-This is a port of the original cgb program from Python 2.7 into Python 3 and development will proceed on this version.

 Citation
 --------